You cannot mix GPT with MBR

 5. Check the option SSD Alignment, and click Start Clone to run this operation.

 While the cloning process is running in the background, you can still do your work with the computer.
-And you still can clone MBR HDD to SSD, clone HDD to SSD with MBR or GPT partition style using the same steps abive.
+And you still can use the same steps abive to clone MBR HDD to SSD with MBR or GPT partition style, clone Windows 10 to NVMe SSD, clone UEFI disk, clone SSD to larger SSD, etc.

 Besides using AOMEI Backupper to clone disk, it can also be used to backup system, synchronize files, and many more.